-The controls and indicators are illustrated and labelled in figure 2.2.1.
-In both electric start and automatic mains failure sets there is a choice between manual mode (see 3.3 Manual Control, 4.3 Manual Operation) and automatic mode (see 3.4 Automatic Control, 4.2 Automatic Operation).
-These controls are located near the start and stop/reset buttons (figure 2.2.1).

-The generating set also has a load/ generator indicator, with LEDs indicating plant running and connect to load.
+The controls and indicators are illustrated and labelled in figure 2.2.
+In both standard electric start sets and automatic mains failure sets there is a choice between manual mode (see 3.3 Manual Control, 4.3 Manual Operation) and automatic mode (see 3.4 Automatic Control, 4.2 Automatic Operation).
+These controls are located near the start and stop/reset buttons.
+The generating set has a load/generator indicator, with LEDs indicating various circuit functions. depending on the application.
+It also has illuminated shutdown/alarm indicators (left side of the control module, see figure 2.2) to alert the operator of a fault.